 By 2006, both franchises were selling like crazy.
 FIFA 07 was bought by around 6.38 million people, while PES 6 sold more than 5.53 million copies.
 FIFA 08 clocked in at just under 9.5 million and PES 2008 made it up to 8.5 million.
 EA's product was clearly more popular, but there wasn't daylight between them.

 FIFA 09 sold a couple million more copies than PES 2009 according to VGChartz, but the gap just kept getting wider.
-In 2009 it was 5 million; 2010 it was 8 million; and in 2011 it was almost 10 million.
+In 2009 it was 5 million, in 2010 it was 8 million, and in 2011 it was almost 10 million.
 By 2018, FIFA was selling over 12 million units, while PES was stumbling through with less than a million.
 Ouch.

 The most recent instalments have further emphasised this divide, with Konami opting to skip a full PES 2021 release in favour of a Season Update DLC pack for PES 2020 - costing just £25 at launch.
 In contrast, EA continued the long-standing tradition by releasing FIFA 21.
 However, Konami has vowed to return with PES 2022 next year, running on the updated Unreal Engine 5.